-Lead ammunition is only one of many sources of lead in the environment, including use of firearms for hunting and target shooting, lost fishing sinkers (an approximated 3,977 metric tons of lead fishing sinkers are sold in the United States annually; The Wildlife Society 2008), and airborne emissions from metals industries (such as lead smelters and iron and steel production), manufacturing industries, and waste incineration that can settle into soil and water (USEPA 2013).
-Since the lethal removal of mammals can occur during regulated hunting seasons or through the issuance of permits by the IDNR, WS' assistance with removing mammals would not be additive to the environmental status quo since those mammals removed by WS using firearms could be lethally removed by the entities experiencing damage using the same method in the absence of WS' involvement.
-The amount of lead deposited into the environment may be lowered by WS' involvement in MDM activities.
-The proficiency training received by WS' employees in firearm use and accuracy increases the likelihood that mammals are lethally removed humanely in situations that ensure accuracy and that misses occur infrequently which further reduces the potential for lead to be deposited in the soil from misses or from projectiles passing through carcasses.
-In addition, WS' involvement ensures mammal carcasses lethally removed using firearms would be retrieved and disposed of properly to limit the availability of lead in the environment and ensures mammal carcass are removed from the environment to prevent the ingestion of lead in carcasses by scavengers.
-Based on current information, the risks associated with lead bullets that are deposited into the environment from WS' activities due to misses, the bullet passing through the carcass, or from mammal carcasses that may be irretrievable would be below any level that would pose any risk from exposure or significant contamination of water.
+Lead ammunition (for hunting or target shooting) is only one of many sources of lead in the environment.
+Other sources which can settle into soil and water include lost fishing sinkers (an approximated 3,977 metric tons of lead fishing sinkers are sold in the United States annually; Rattner et al. 2008), and airborne emissions from metal industries (e.g., lead smelters, iron production, steel production), manufacturing industries, and waste incineration.
+Since in many damage situations, the lethal removal of wild mammals addressed in this document could occur at any time or during hunting and trapping seasons, WS' assistance with removing animals causing damage would not be additive to the environmental status quo.
+The amount of lead deposited into the environment may be lowered by WS' involvement in activities due to efforts by WS to ensure projectiles do not pass through, but are contained within the carcass, which would limit the amount of lead potentially deposited into soil from projectiles passing through the carcass.
+The proficiency training received by WS' employees in firearm use and accuracy increases the likelihood that animals are lethally removed humanely in situations that ensure accuracy and that misses occur infrequently, which would further reduce the potential for lead to be deposited in the soil from misses or from projectiles passing through carcasses.
+In addition, WS' involvement would ensure efforts were made to retrieve and dispose of carcasses lethally removed using firearms to prevent the ingestion of lead in carcasses by scavengers.
+Based on current information, the risks associated with lead bullets that would be deposited into the environment from WS' activities due to misses, the bullet passing through the carcass, or from carcasses that may be irretrievable would be below any level that would pose any risk from exposure or significant contamination.